t3kt/raytk/docs/config.md

 url: https://qwtel.com
 ~~~

+You don't need to provide this property when hosting on GitHub Pages or Netlify.
+{:.note}

 If your entire Jekyll blog is hosted in a subdirectory of your page, provide the path in `baseurl` with a leading `/`, but no trailing `/`,
 e.g.